dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 ![PlatformInfo](https://i.imgur.com/JpLxh35.png)

-For setting up the SMBIOS info, we'll use acidanthera's [_macserial_](https://github.com/acidanthera/MacInfoPkg/releases) application.
+For setting up the SMBIOS info, we'll use CorpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) application.

-To get the SMBIOS info generated with macserial, you can run it with the `-a` argument \(which generates serials and board serials for all supported platforms\).
-You can also parse it with grep to limit your search to one SMBIOS type.

 For this Coffee Lake example, I chose the iMac18,1 SMBIOS - this is done intentionally for compatibility's sake.
 There are two main SMBIOS used for Coffee Lake: